clojure-emacs/orchard/README.md

 > [!NOTE]
 >
 > Java 8 is soft-deprecated in Orchard since version 0.29.
-Core Orchard funcitonality continues to work on JDK 8, but these following features don't:
+Core Orchard functionality continues to work on JDK 8, but these following features don't:
+>
 > - Java sources parsing

 Just add `orchard` as a dependency and start hacking.